Esri/workforce-scripts/report_incomplete_assignments_with_work_orders.md

 For example, if I have an assignment with the work_order_id "6" that has status "declined", but there's a survey that has already been submitted with the value 6 in the field I'm using to integrate the two apps, then this is a potential assignment for this script to cancel.
 You provide the name of that field the script searches on.

+Note that an assignment will only get reported if it has a value for Work Order ID.

 This script assumes a 1:1 relationship between surveys/features and assignments.

 **This script requires the logged in user to be an admin or to be the owner of the project**